shinra-electric/RPCS3-Arm-Build-Script/README.md

 ## Setting up the emulator

 The fast LLVM recompiler currently does not work, so the slower interpreter must be used.<br>
-In order to run games make these changes in the CPU settings:
+In the `CPU` tab in the settings:
 - Change the PPU Decoder to Interpreter (static)
 - Change the SPU Decoder to Interpreter (dynamic)

-When trying to run a game, always look up the RPCS3 Compatibility list to check the recommended settings.
-Settings can be saved on a per-game basis.
+Before trying to run a game, always look up the [RPCS3 Compatibility list](https://rpcs3.net/compatibility) to check the recommended settings.
+Settings can be saved on a per-game basis by right-clicking a game and creating a new custom configuration from global settings.

 > [!Note]
 > When trying to play the Ratchet & Clank 1-3 series, in the Settings `Advanced` tab the `Disable MSL Fast Math` option should be selected to prevent graphical corruption. <br>This is not mentioned on the compatibility page.